MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-sql-api-as-cosmos-db.md

         console.log(err)
     })
     ```

 1. Replace the following variables in the script:
-    * `YOUR-RESOURCE-NAME` - the name you used when creating your Cosmos DB resource
+    * `YOUR-RESOURCE-NAME` - the name you used when creating your Azure Cosmos DB resource
     * `YOUR-RESOURCE-KEY` - one of the read/write keys for your resource

 1. Run the script.